hrittich/ev_rand_mat/README.md

 # ev_rand_mat
-Generate "nice" random matrices with prescribed values.
+Generate "nice" random matrices with prescribed eigenvalues.
 Matrices are nice in the sence that all entries are integers.
 To use the script run the command:

     $ python3 ev_rand_mat.py